-Permits from other Government departments or Regulatory Authorities
+Permits from other Government Departments or Regulatory Authorities

-- 46. Karpowership SA Coega (RF) (Pty) Ltd is in the process of engaging with all key stakeholders to acquire all the necessary permits.
-Below is a list of all outstanding permits that the Applicant is in the process of obtaining: - 46.1 The Environmental Authorisation application was submitted to the Department of Forestry, Fisheries and the Environment (DFFE).
+- 45. Karpowership SA Saldanha Bay (RF) (Pty) Ltd is in the process of engaging all key stakeholders to acquire all the necessary permits.
+Below is a list of all outstanding permits that the Applicant is in the process of obtaining: - 45.1 The Environmental Authorisation application was submitted to the Department of Forestry, Fisheries and the Environment (DFFE).
 On 23 June 2021, the Department of Forestry, Fisheries and the Environment refused the application for Environmental Authorisation.
-On 13 July 2021, Karpowership appealed the refusal. - 46.2 The gas licence applications have been submitted to NERSA. - 46.3 The Applicant has commenced discussions with the Transnet National Ports Authority regarding: - I. the granting of port access rights, including mooring of the powership and Floating Storage Regasification Unit (FSRU); - II. the construction, operation and maintenance rights, as well as the necessary land rights, in respect of the LNG pipeline infrastructure to allow for the supply of regasified natural gas from the FSRU to the powership; and - III. the construction, operation and maintenance rights, as well as the necessary land rights, to allow for the evacuation of power to the national grid via a 132kV overhead transmission line. - 46.4 The Gas Supply Agreement is currently being finalised between Karpowership SA Fuel Services Company (Pty) Ltd and Karpowership SA Coega (Pty) Ltd. A copy of the signed gas supply agreement will be submitted to NERSA as soon as it is available. - 46.4.1 On 13 May 2021, the Nelson Mandela Bay Metropolitan Municipality's Fire and Emergency Services acknowledged that they have no objections to the proposed project, however, the Fire Safety Certificate and the Flammable Liquid or Hazardous Goods Storage Certificates will be issued only when the vessel is moored at the harbour and the fire prevention inspection has been conducted.
+On 13 July 2021, Karpowership appealed the refusal. - 45.2 The gas licence applications have been submitted to NERSA. - 45.3 The Applicant has commenced discussions with the Transnet National Ports Authority regarding: - i) the granting of port access rights, including mooring of the powership and Floating Storage Regasification Unit (FSRU); - ii) the construction, operation and maintenance rights, as well as the necessary land rights, in respect of the LNG pipeline infrastructure to allow for the supply of regasified natural gas from the FSRU to the powership; and - iii) the construction, operation and maintenance rights as well as the necessary land rights to allow for the evacuation of power to the national grid via the 132kV overhead transmission line. - 45.4 The Gas Supply Agreement is currently being finalised between Karpowership SA Fuel Services Company (Pty) Ltd and Karpowership SA Saldanha Bay (Pty) Ltd. A copy of the signed gas supply agreement will be submitted to NERSA as soon as it is available.